Professor Penny Dick

 Her areas of professional expertise include critical incident stress debriefing, stress counselling, stress management, assessment and selection, management development, and training.

 She lectures in Organizational Behaviour at both undergraduate and postgraduate levels, focusing on critical perspectives in work psychology and management.
+Penny directs the Organization Studies research group at the Management School.

 - Research interests